-The brand-spanking new iOS 12 packs in a ton of new features, but one of our favorites is Memoji, which expands on Animojis, which were introduced last year.
-Rather than interacting as an animal, alien, or poop emoji, you can now send a customized Animoji that looks exactly like you.
+Apple’s iOS 12 packed in a ton of features, but one of our favorites was Memojis, which expanded on Animojis.
+Rather than interacting as an animal, alien, or poop emoji, you can send a customized Animoji that looks exactly like you.

-Animoji was originally only available for the iPhone X thanks to its TrueDepth camera, but that’s not the case anymore following the announcement of Apple’s new lineup of iPhones — the iPhone XS, iPhone XS Max, and iPhone XR.
-Since all four iPhone devices now have the same camera technology, you can now create and send Animojis and Memojis to more people than ever.
+Animoji was originally only available for the iPhone X, thanks to its TrueDepth camera, but that’s not the case anymore.
+The iPhone XS, iPhone XS Max, iPhone XR, and the 2018 iPad Pros all have the same camera technology, so you can now create and send Animojis and Memojis to more people than ever.

-After downloading iOS 12, we decided to test out the Memoji feature by creating our own.
-Aside from the extremely simple process, we enjoyed all the different customization options — from pink hair to blue skin, Memoji lets your imagination run wild.
-Its accuracy wasn’t only apparent in the way it physically looked either — we also enjoyed how quickly and realistically it picked up on our facial expressions.
-For those who can get their hands on an iPhone X, iPhone XS, or XS Max, here is how to create and use Memoji.
+We tested out the Memoji feature by creating our own.
+Aside from the extremely simple process, we enjoyed all the different customization options, from pink hair to blue skin.
+Memoji really lets your imagination run wild.
+Its accuracy wasn’t only apparent in the way it physically looked — we also enjoyed how quickly and realistically it picked up on our facial expressions.
+For those who can get their hands on a device that supports them, here is how to create and use Memojis.

 How to create your Memoji

-You will then be able to customize your Memoji based on a variety of physical features.
+You can now customize your Memoji based on a variety of physical features.
 Apple offers a multitude of options to make your avatar as unique as possible — like the ability to add freckles and choose from a wide range of skin tones and hair colors.
 You can also alter your head shape, eyebrows, nose, lips, ears, and more.

 Aside from physical traits, you can also dress up your Memoji.
 There are plenty of hats, headpieces, and eyewear to choose from that are also customizable by color.
 Under the ear section, you can also choose from a variety of earrings — hoops or studs.